jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-12/chapter-18.md

-+++
-title= "How dangerous it is, in Republ= ics, to be too severe in punishing the Crime of High-Treason" heading= "Chapter 6 " date= 2015-09-26 author= "Montesquieu" image= "/covers/spirit.jpg" description= "The Spirit of the Laws Volume 3" linkb= "/research/montesquieu/spirit-of-the-laws/book-12/chapter-11" linkbtext= "Chapter 11" linkf= "/research/montesquieu/spirit-of-the-laws/book-12/chapter-22" linkftext= "Chapter 22"
-+++
+---
+title: "How Dangerous Being Too Severe in punishing the Crime of High-Treason"
+heading: "Chapter 18"
+# date: 2015-09-30
+weight: 2
+image: "/covers/spirit.jpg"
+author: "Montesquieu"
+description: "AS soon as a republic has compassed the destruction of those who wanted to subvert it, there should be an end of terrors, punishments, and even of rewards"
+icon: "/icons/mont.png"
+---

-AS soon as a republic has compassed the = destruction of those who wanted to subvert it, there should be an end of te= rrors, punishments, and even of rewards.
+AS soon as a republic has compassed the destruction of those who wanted to subvert it, there should be an end of terrors, punishments, and even of rewards.

 Great punishments, and consequently grea= t changes, cannot take place without investing some citizens with an exorbi= tant power.
 It is therefore more adviseable, in this case, to exceed in len= ity, than in severity; to banish but few, rather than many; and to leave th= em their estates, instead of making a vast number of confiscations.
 Under p= retence of avenging the republic=E2=80=99s cause, the avengers would establ= ish tyranny.
 The business is not to destroy the rebel, but the rebellion.
 T= hey ought to return as quick as possible into the usual track of government= , in which every one is protected by the laws, and no one injured.